 The facility will be a new industry for the host community and will attract an injection of local investment.
 In addition to funding, the community will see job opportunities and improved infrastructure.

 A Community Development Package of up to $31 million will be available for the host community.
 This package includes:

 $20 million community fund to provide long-term support for the region

 $8 million of grants to strengthen the economic and skills base of the host community

 $3 million from the government’s Indigenous Advancement Strategy will support the delivery of an Aboriginal Economic Heritage Participation plan

-The NRWMF Benefit Programme has provided funding to each community to acknowledge their contribution to the project.
+The NRWMF Benefit Program provides funding to each community to acknowledge their contribution to the project.
 Sporting clubs, community organisations, and projects focused on tourism, health and more have been funded.